department-of-veterans-affairs/va-mobile-feature-support/collab-cycle/mfs_Overpay Copay Architecture Intent.md

     - The code base is infiltrated or ex-filtrated.
   - Links to dashboards that help identify and debug application issues
 - Provide your Release Plan with the "Planning" sections completed (in each section: Phase I, Phase II, Go Live)
+  - Releasing on the mobile app is different than releasing to VA.gov.
+On the mobile app, releases occur every two weeks on Tuesdays.
+You can find the release schedule [here](https://department-of-veterans-affairs.github.io/va-mobile-app/docs/Operations/Releases/) and information about the release process [here](https://department-of-veterans-affairs.github.io/va-mobile-app/docs/Operations/Releases/release-process).
+  - Releases are not a slow rollout to only a percentage of users, but rather the release is to 100% of users.
+  - All releases are behind a feature flag, so if a bug is discovered, we can turn off the feature flag.
+  - For mobile releases we do not create a release plan since we do not have a Phase I or Phase II, we simply Go Live.
 - Are there any new application endpoints, front- or back-end?
 If so, please give examples of how any of the endpoints could be abused by unauthorized parties, as well as a plan to mitigate such threats.
 - Is there any new logging data being captured?
 If so, what data is being captured, how, and where is it stored?
 - Is Personal Health Information/PHI, Personal Identifiable Information/PII, or any other Personal Information/PI being captured?
 If so, please answer the following questions: